Blockchains of the Future

 Flow: Chain of Digital Assets

 Flow was founded by Dapper Labs, the team that brought us CryptoKitties on Ethereum back in 2017 (one of the earliest NFT projects), which actually clogged Ethereum because of its extremely high demand.
 The team then set out to build a blockchain that scales better without using sharding (allowing some nodes to only store partial information of the chain).
 Aiming at the mass adoption of blockchain with a highly scalable blockchain featuring Proof of Stake and upgradable smart contracts, Flow is one of the fastest growing projects in the space with increasing support from developers (more on Flow see Decrypt’s post).
 Partnering with the NBA, Dapper’s new project NBA TopShot has been one of the brightest stars in the recent NFT boom despite still being in beta.
 As discussed in my other post, Dapper’s approach to bringing blockchain to the masses is by combining the benefits of centralization and decentralization, basically “anything of value to you is decentralized, everything else is fast and easy”.

 Celo: Chain of Global Mobile Payments

-Besides the ones above, there’re still many promising blockchains out there, such as Near and Algorand (maybe in a future post).
+Besides the ones above, there’re still many promising blockchains out there, such as Near, Algorand, Solana (maybe we’ll explore them in future posts).
 But the main point is for us to keep trying to build a decentralized future where information, financial services, or anything that allows one to thrive in the 21st century is accessible to all.
 A world where technology is not for the concentration of wealth or surveillance but rather a fundamental human right in order for us to live our lives to the fullest and experience the full spectrum of color in life.
 Cheers to a better future, hopefully a decentralized one!